 Seeing the Statue of Liberty as we arrived on our cruise ship ( it was Norwegian Getaway, an Atlantic Crossing to New York) was amazing, my fingers were frozen as I tried to take photos and my camera wasn’t cooperating, best I could do, sorry!

 The kids wanted to see The Empire State building, they’d seen it in an episode of Doctor Who and we all wanted to check out Central Park and the museum featured in Night at the Museum, we weren’t sure which museum that was, but we were pretty sure we could work it out.
-I’m absolutely no expert on New York, so I’m not going to write any sort of authoritative post.
-There are plenty of New York on a Budget posts out there from people far more clued up that me ( like Nomadic Matt, click the link for his post) but here are some of our experiences and things we worked out as budget travellers in the Big Apple.
+I’m absolutely no expert on New York, so I’m not going to write any sort of authoritative post, but here are some of our experiences and things we worked out as budget travellers in the Big Apple.

 Some Things I’ve Worked Out About New York on a Budget.